 The principal goal of the Roberts Environmental Center (REC) is to involve students in real-world environmental issues and to train them to analyze the issues from as broad a perspective as possible, taking science, economics, and policy into consideration.
-Based out of Claremont McKenna College, the Center is geared to cultivate environmental leadership within its student body.
+Based in Claremont McKenna College, the Center strives to cultivate environmental leadership within its student body.

 The center works toward the achievement of a balance between essential progress in society and the preservation of precious natural resources.
 The goal of the Roberts Center is to provide students with a comprehensive and realistic understanding of today’s environmental issues, and the ways in which they are being and can be resolved.

-An intentional by-product of this approach is an increase in the skill levels of our graduates in dealing with complex environmental issues.
+An intentional by-product for our graduates is the accumulation of technological skills when approaching complex environmental issues.
 The Roberts Center itself owns a state-of-the-art computer laboratory operating geographical information system (GIS), data modeling, simulation modeling, database management, and statistical analysis software.

-The Roberts Center takes an environmental consulting assignments when they serve an academic purpose, using students to the maximum extent possible, but also utilizing professional staff drawn from the faculty of the Claremont Colleges and from Southern California in general.
-In addition to its facilities in Claremont, the Robert Center directs the Burger Sierra Research Station off Tioga Pass in the eastern Sierra Nevada, overlooking Mono Lake and just a few miles from Yosemite National Park.
+The Roberts Environmental Center takes on environmental consulting assignments when they serve an academic purpose, utilizing students and professional staff drawn from the faculty of the Claremont Colleges and the Southern California area.
+In addition to its facilities in Claremont, the Robert Environmental Center directs the Burger Sierra Research Station off Tioga Pass in the eastern Sierra Nevada, overlooking Mono Lake and just a few miles from Yosemite National Park.
 This 160-acre reserve houses students and faculty engaged in summer internships, thesis projects and field research activities.